Data Center Insurance

 When buying tech E&O and cyber insurance, you may come across the following terms:

-• Third-party cyber liability insurance: A third-party cyber policy covers your responsibility for cyber risks that harm another business.
+• Third-party cyber insurance: A third-party cyber policy covers your responsibility for cyber risks that harm another business.
 For example, your data center might offer security services to your clients.
 If a weakness in that security causes your client's data to be exposed, then your data center could be held liable for the breach.

 You can typically add first-party cyber coverage to your general liability insurance or business owner's policy.
 Third-party cyber coverage is included in tech E&O insurance, which bundles cyber insurance with errors and omissions insurance.